namin/inc/README.md

-Step-by-step development of a Scheme-to-x86 compiler, based on Abdulaziz Ghuloum's paper and draft extended tutorial:
+Step-by-step development of a Scheme-to-x86 compiler, based on Abdulaziz Ghuloum's paper, _An Incremental Approach to Compiler Construction_, and extended draft tutorial, _Compilers: Backend to Frontend and Back to Front Again_.
-* An Incremental Approach to Compiler Construction
-* Compilers: Backend to Frontend and Back to Front Again